 Unlike stock brokers, forex brokers’ fees are based on spreads (number of pips between the bid and ask).
 That means they make money on your trading volume (the amount of currency you trade) rather than your trading frequency, so you pay no extra for partial exits and entries.
 How often you use these will depend greatly on your confidence in a given exit or entry point.
 When you’re very confident about a trade, you’re more likely to keep the full position open until you hit your planned exit point.

-Understanding how stop-loss and trailing-stop works is important, but if you want some help, the MetaTrader platform - Download MT5 - offers 6 types of orders and our trainers can provide you the right guidance.
-Play around in a forex demo account and notice how stop loss and trailing stop can protect and maximize gains.
+Understanding how stop-loss and trailing-stop works is important, but if you want some help, the MetaTrader platform - Download MT5 - offers 6 types of orders, and our trainers can provide you the right guidance.
+Start trading and notice how stop loss and trailing stop can protect and maximize gains.